-Environmental projects, such as aquaculture installations, require input from government, business, and communities.
+Environmental projects, including aquaculture installations, require input from government, business, and communities.

-Through a series of regulations, government sets the parameters of what is permissible in specific regions.
+Through a series of regulations, a government body sets the parameters of what is permissible in specific regions.
 The process of setting regulations requires the involvement of multiple entities, most especially the impacted communities.

 While robust regulations are the first step to ensure the environmental health and safety of a project, equally robust oversight and tracking are necessary to guarantee adherence to these regulations.
-With finfish farming, there are many examples of countries that have set strong regulations, but enforcement may be lax, therefore allowing problematic practices to continue.
+While many countries have established strong regulations governing industrial aquaculture activities, enforcement of these regulations may be inconsistent, allowing harmful practices to persist.

 MacAlister Elliott & Partners